 It is sometimes argued that private sector participation is needed to leverage additional resources, because poor States wishing to universalise access to basic education cannot afford the costs.
 This is odd for two reasons.
-The Dakar (2000) promise that "no country with a credible plan would fail to universalise basic education for lack of resources" was reaffirmed in Dakar in 2013.
+The Dakar promise (UNESCO, 2000) that "no country with a credible plan would fail to universalise basic education for lack of resources" was reaffirmed in Dakar in 2013 (UNESCO, 2013).
 It should mean what it says.
 The replenishment of the Global Partnership for Education (GPE) should ensure the reality of this pledge.
 Second, a credible plan has to respect the basic arithmetic of public financing of education.
-The demographics and educational cost structures of low income countries mean that States have to invest at least 5% of GDP and 15% of public expenditure in education (3% of GDP and 9% of public expenditure) and costs per child have to be around 12% of GDP per capita at primary and no more than 20% at lower secondary.
+The demographics and educational cost structures of low income countries mean that States have to invest at least 5% of GDP and 15% of public expenditure in education (3% of GDP and 9% of public expenditure) and costs per child have to be around 12% of GDP per capita at primary and no more than 20% at lower secondary (Lewin, 2008).
 This is plausible only if domestic revenue is sufficient and likely to account for 20% or more of GDP.
 This may require fiscal reform and tax justice.
 If countries chose not to allocate these sums, and some continue to allocate less than 3% of GPD and less than 10% of public expenditure, then universal access will remain financially unsustainable.
-If revenue generation and allocation is insufficient to universalise access to public schools, it is also likely to be insufficient to provide subsidies to private providers.
+If revenue generation and allocation is insufficient to universalise access to public schools, it is also likely to be insufficient to provide subsidies to private providers (Lewin, 2008).

 Finally magnitudes are important.
 By some estimates the total venture fund capital mobilised in the UK in 2012 was about the same as the wage bill of the two Manchester Premier league clubs, and comparable to the education budget of just one medium size African country.
 Philanthropic and commercial injections of capital which are not loans or equity stakes anticipating future returns, though welcome, are very small in relation to the scale of needs.
 The corporate profits of global businesses are different.
 Their magnitudes are comparable to the currently projected additional costs of Education for All, though this is not to suggest there is a simple relationship between the two.
+Global Monitoring Report estimates suggest that the EFA funding gap is currently about \$16 billion per year and more if basic education universalises access to grade 9.
+This is comparable to declared profits from many large global corporations - Google, Apple, Microsoft, J P Morgan, Goldman Sachs etc.